Football Football

 Premier League darts features eight of the top players in the world.
 The top four players on the PDC Order of Merit – the world rankings – automatically qualify, and are joined by four wildcards.

-Littler is the reigning champion, having triumphed in his first ever Premier League Darts season in 2024.
-He’ll face stiff competition from Humphries, the current world No. 1, and seven-time winner Van Gerwen who lost to Littler in last year’s final.
+Humphries is the reigning champion, having triumphed in the 2025 to win his first Premier League title.
+He’ll face stiff competition from reigning PDC World Champion and current world No. 1 Littler, as well as seven-time winner Van Gerwen who lost to Littler in the 2024 final.

 Can I watch Premier League Darts on television?